vshaik0/vshaik0.github.io/_pages/about.md

 ---
 I am an Assistant Professor of Mechanical Engineering at Toronto Metropolitan University (formerly Ryerson University) in Toronto, Canada.
 Prior to this, I was a postdoc at the University of British Columbia in Vancouver and later a Visiting Assistant Professor at Northwestern University.

-My research lies at the intersection of complex fluids and active matter.
-I study how single, multiple, and even suspensions of active particles swim in inhomogeneous environments characterized by gradients in fluid viscosity, density, and stiffness.
-Using a combination of asymptotics and numerical simulations, I investigate the hydrodynamic mechanisms governing particle motion in such environments.
-This work not only deepens our understanding of active matter physics but also has potential applications in areas such as targeted drug delivery and biofuel production.
-Recently, I have been exploring the use of AI/ML tools to advance this research.
+I investigate the fluid-dynamics principles governing the motion of small swimming organisms.
+Motivated by naturally occurring phenomena and laboratory experiments, my research uses applied mathematical tools, such as asymptotic analysis and numerical modelling, to uncover the physical mechanisms that govern swimmer motion in complex fluid environments.
+My work aims to advance our understanding of active matter—suspensions of self-propelled entities such as swimming organisms—and informs a range of applications, including targeted drug delivery, biofuel production and climate change.
+Throughout my research journey, I have embraced interdisciplinary collaboration and explored emerging technologies to advance my research, and I have recently begun incorporating AI/ML tools into my work.

 ## Openings